 MATH 263.
 Introduction to Statistics.
 (4 Credits)

 An introduction to statistics, sampling theory, and statistical decision making from a solid mathematical basis for non-mathematics majors.
 Topics chosen from discrete and continuous distributions, moments, hypothesis testing, correlation and multiple correlation, regression (linear, multivariate, logistic), ANOVA, contingency tables with tests for independence, sampling theory, and rudimentary non-parametric statistics.
-Students will use selected software packages for data processing and analysis.
+Students will use selected software packages for data processing and analysis and will need access to a laptop and a graphing calculator with an inverse t-distribution function.
 Prerequisite: MATH 131 or Precalculus knowledge.

 MATH 301.
 Intro to Upper-Level Math.
 (2 Credits)

 Introduction to learning and communication processes used in upper-level mathematics: primary literature sources, presenting mathematics in writing and orally using specialized software.
 The vocation of a mathematician: ongoing research developments, professional opportunities in academia and in the industry.
-Prerequisite: MATH 231 or 233.
 For sophomore or junior math or applied math majors only.
+Pre or Corequisite: MATH 245.

 MATH 302.
 Applied Project I. (2 Credits)

 Submission of Applied Project proposal.
 Preliminary draft of research project including problem statement, scope of project, background, design and methodology in consultation with faculty project advisor(s).
-Prequisite: MATH 301.
+Prerequisite: MATH 301.

 MATH 314.
 Problem Solving Seminar.
 (2 Credits)

 Mathematical problem solving aimed at students who enjoy solving problems in a variety of areas of mathematics, and who would like to strengthen their creative mathematical thinking.
 Students are required to take the William Lowell Putnam Undergraduate Mathematics Competition.
-Prerequisites: MATH 232 or 234, and 245.
+Prerequisites: MATH 232 (or MATH 234) and MATH 245.

 MATH 324.
 Methods of Teaching Mathematics.
 (2 Credits)